Lakeview, Mississauga: Small Arms Limited, Long Branch Arsenal

-Adjacent to the west side of Marie Curtis Park (now Marie Curtis Park West or Lakeshore Park) in Toronto Township is the former site of the Small Arms Limited Long Branch Arsenal.
+Adjacent to the west side of Marie Curtis Park (now Marie Curtis Park West or Lakeshore Park) in Lakeview is the former site of the Small Arms Limited Long Branch Arsenal.
 The Federal Government had owned the lands south of Lake Shore Road, between the Etobicoke River to just west of Cawthra Road, from the late 1800s into the early 20th-Century.
 The first land purchase was made in 1889 for a rifle range, to replace the one at New Fort York.
 The military use was expanded for World War I, becoming the summer quarters for several regiments and a staging area for troops to go overseas.

 The Ordnance Branch of the Department of National Defence authorized the construction of a factory on the site in 1940.
-After transfer to the Department of Munitions and Supply, a Crown Corporation, Small Arms Ltd. was formed to operate the facility.
+After transfer to the Department of Munitions and Supply, a Crown corporation, Small Arms Limited, was formed to operate the facility.
 By June 1941, the first five rifles had been produced.
 Huge quantities of British-pattern military small arms were manufactured there during the Second World War, including the No.4 MkI* Lee–Enfield bolt-action rifle, and the Sten submachine gun (or machine-carbine).
 Small Arms Ltd. ceased operations at the end of December 1945.
-Beginning January 1, 1946, operations continued as the Small Arms Division, Canadian Arsenals Limited under the Department of Supply and Services.
-The factory was closed June 30, 1976.
+Beginning January 1, 1946, operations continued as the Small Arms Division, Canadian Arsenals Limited (CAL) a new Crown corporation under the Department of Supply and Services.
+CAL was created as Canada planned to wind down arms manufacturing and focus on in- service support of the Canadian Army equipment and planned to lease out space at the plant to non- arms tenants.
+In 1955 CAL was contracted to manufacture C1 and C2 semi auto rifles based on FN FAL for the Canadian Army.
+CAL ceased operations in 1974 and the factory was closed June 30, 1976.
 The property was later used by Canada Post as a distribution centre.

 The factory complex was demolished and the "Arsenal Lands" are now being used for the stockpiling of landfill for use in future aquatic park development.
 The lands are slated to eventually become part of Lakeshore Park.
-The buildings of the office complex at the foot of Dixie Road were saved for public use, while only the water tower remains from the factory complex.
+The buildings of the office complex at the foot of Dixie Road were saved for public use (home to the relocated Antiques Market from St. Lawrence Market North), while only the water tower remains from the factory complex.

-Lakeview Waterfront Connection

-Prior to 1958, the lands used by Lakeview GS and the old rifle range had been farmland since the 1870s.
-The Halliday and Hamilton families purchased several plots from the Samuel Smith Tract, which was once owned by Samuel Smith, to the west of the rifle range.
-The rifle range had been occupied by the Canadian Army since 1891 when they moved from the old Garrison Common in Toronto.
-After 1958 infilling was needed to create the outer edge of the power plant and including some portions south of the old rifle range.